gu-gridh/etruscantombs/README.md

 The load script takes care of only uploading images that are not already uploaded on the database.

 ## Database and API documentation
-The Etruscan Chamber TOmbs project makes available compliant REST APIs (including GeoJSON API), generated through the Django REST framework, that also the frontend relies upon.
+The backend solution upon which The Etruscan Chamber Tombs portal is developed allows for consistent data input, and facilitates the interaction of end-users with the data shown in the frontend.
+To make the data open and reusable The Etruscan Chamber Tombs project makes available compliant REST APIs (including GeoJSON API), generated through the Django REST framework.
+These are the same APIs the projects's own frontend relies upon.
+Below follows a description of the APIs. [under construction]